-Patients who have been diagnosed with depression by a psychiatrist may be a suitable candidate for TMS therapy.
+Patients who have been diagnosed with major depression by a psychiatrist may be a suitable candidate for TMS therapy.
 As mentioned above, the patient will have trialled and failed two or more medication treatments previously with no success.
 While anti-depressants are commonly used for depression, some patients do not respond or experience side effects from them.
 For patients who have treatment resistant depression, TMS may offer an alternative treatment.
 Research has been conducted with TMS for other psychiatric conditions.
 However, at this stage TMS in Australia is approved only for those with treatment resistant depression.

 There are a lot of positives when considering TMS as the side effects are considered to be relatively minor.
 It is also a treatment that does not require hospitalisation or anaesthetic.
 There are many benefits, particularly for those who are high functioning with demanding roles that need to keep going.

 Electro convulsive therapy is a completely different treatment to TMS.
 It is sometimes offered to those with treatment resistant depression.
 It is only recommended when everything else has failed to work.
 There are significant side effects and risks associated with ECT and they need to be carefully considered.
 You can compare TMS and ECT on our website.